simonv3/auth0management/README.md

 up an e-mail provider for it.
 Right now the script relies on Mailgun, but other email providers could be added fairly easily.

-Once that's set up (in settings.py) you can add the --password-reset option to the API calls.
+Once that's set up (in settings.py) you can add the --send-onboard option to the API calls.

 ```
-python3 import_users.py --email=<email> --password-reset
+python3 import_users.py --email=<email> --send-onboard
 ```